SvDvorak/SQMReorderer/README.md

-*SQMReorderer
+#SQM Reorderer

-SQMReorderer is an application that helps out with modifying ArmA *.sqm files
+SQM Reorderer is an application that helps out with modifying ArmA *.sqm files